15 Landmarks in Phoenix, Arizona, You Must See

 However, with so many choices, narrowing down what deserves a spot in the top 15 must-see landmarks in your itinerary can be difficult.
 Whether you're planning a trip or want to learn more about this lively state capital, keep reading.
 By the end of this article, you'll know a little more about the 15 landmarks in Phoenix, Arizona, you must see.

-When visiting Phoenix, book your entrance tickets and tours before you go.
-We've pulled together top suggestions below.
+Before traveling to Phoenix, book your entrance tickets and tours ahead of time.
+See the short list of top suggestions below.

 15 Phoenix, Arizona, Landmarks